hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

     - `position`

 ### L1 Coordinator Transactions
 Coordinator could perform some special transactions to trigger L1 transactions.
-These transactions are processed in the `forgeBatch` smart contract method, and all the neccesary data is provided in the method inputs.
-This means that like L2 transactions, the data availability can be retieved by inspecting the Ethereum transaction.
+These transactions are processed in the `forgeBatch` smart contract method, and all the necessary data is provided in the method inputs.
+This means that like L2 transactions, the data availability can be retrieved by inspecting the Ethereum transaction.

-Data needed to perform this transactions will be encoded as:
+Data needed to perform these transactions will be encoded as:
 ```
 **Buffer bytes notation**
 L1CoordinatorTx:    [  8   bits  ] V (ecdsa signature)